bigdotsoftware/posnetserver-async-proxy/README.md

 ## Overview

 This service listen on port 3060 and forward requests (/paragon, /command and /faktura) into PosnetServer.
 Full information about available RESTpoints can be listed by executing [http://localhost:3060/](http://localhost:3060/)

+Implemented queue:

+ - is not persisted - requests in the queue won't survive service restart
+ - has no threshold nor safety switch
+ - every single request is executed in separate thread.
+Once finished, thread is dispatched (When you have 100 "in progress" requests, mean service executed 100 threads)

 ## Installation